 Out of all the tests, the powerbank used to juice up my device faster, but a little bit slower than the traditional adapter.
 But again, the adapter was 18W.

 A fully charged powerbank could power up my device thrice, and I’ve repeated the same test again, and again, to determine the efficiency and it’s always ‘3’.
 This concludes that there’s a loss of almost 15% and makes the conversion efficiency as 85%.

 I’d say that’s quite not bad for a Li-Ion powerbank.
 Besides charging up the devices, there’s a torch which doesn’t work as promised.
 The light intensity is quite low, and I don’t think it comes handy in an emergency.

-Well, that's my brief review of the new Quantum Hi-Tech's QHM 12500 mAh battery, and do drop your questions in the comment section if you've any!
+Well, that’s my brief review of the new Quantum Hi-Tech’s QHM 12500 mAh battery, and you can purchase it from here.
+Do drop your questions in the comment section if you’ve any!